tiendu/tiendu.github.io/src/content/blog/2025-05-18-being-average.md

 Just being ordinary.

-The kind of person who does not stand out.
-Does not dominate.
-Does not become exceptional in any obvious way.
+The kind of person who does not stand out, dominate, or become exceptional in any obvious way.

 For a long time, that felt like a quiet kind of failure.

 I did not say it that way back then.
 I probably would not have known how.
 But looking back, I think that fear shaped more of my life than I wanted to admit.

-I was afraid of becoming someone forgettable.
+I was afraid of becoming forgettable.

 Someone who passed through rooms without leaving much behind.

-Someone who tried a few things, did some of them poorly, did some of them okay, then quietly disappeared into a normal life.
+Someone who tried a few things, did some of them poorly, did some of them well enough, then quietly disappeared into a normal life.

 The funny thing is, when I look back at my childhood, maybe I was already that person.